JuliaGeo/GeoInterface.jl/docs/src/guides/developer.md

 If your package also supports geospatial operations on geometries--such as intersections--, please also implement those interfaces where applicable.

-Last but not least, we also provide an interface for features--geometries with properties--if applicable.
+Last but not least, we also provide an interface for rasters and features--geometries with properties--if applicable.

 ## Required for Geometry